 In my younger years, I would always end up trying to do too much at once.
 This would cause me to accomplish NOTHING!!
 Now that I am older, I understand my thought process and my mental health a little bit better.
 I have learned, but sometimes forget, to take a goal and break it down into many small jobs.
 The small jobs are more manageable and easier to finish.
 This will help improve my overall life but most importantly my mental health.

 You see, at any moment there are one of hundreds emotions, thoughts, fears, regrets, etc…. swirling in my head.
 Swirling like a hurricane and can be just as destructive as one.
 To accomplish something, like writing this, takes a lot of determination and energy.
 I have to “force” myself to write my thoughts and there are a lot of them but it tends to be easier for me if I break this process into little parts.
-So, 2016 will be the year that I will accomplish the most in my life by making many small changes.
+I will accomplish the most in my life by making many small changes.

 If you have been struggling with depression / anxiety and have not tried any of these, I would give it chance.
 These might work for someone and they might not.
 Even though you are dealing with the same mental health issues as me, the solutions are never the same for us.
 I would like to hear from you.